leolavaur/cose_2025/README.md

-# Computers & Security 2024
+# Computers & Security 2025

-This repository contains the code for the paper "Investigating the Impact of Label-flipping Attacks against Federated Intrusion Detection Systems", submitted to the December 2024 special issue of Computers & Security: "Advances in Robust Intrusion Detection through Machine Learning".
+This repository contains the code for the paper "Investigating the Impact of Label-flipping Attacks against Federated Learning for Collaborative Intrusion Detection", published in the 2025 special issue of Computers & Security: "Advances in Robust Intrusion Detection through Machine Learning".
-If you use this code, please cite the following paper:
+If you use this data or the mentioned experimentation framework, please cite the following paper:

 ```bibtex
 % Coming soon.